Janfra/Mini-TD/README.md

 ### Plan Description
 Mini TD will be a project that I will divide in sections with separate goals.
 Starting with be a very small in scope focusing mostly on just exploring common tower defense mechanics, later sections focusing on expanding it to an actual game.
 I may or may not complete all sections.

+#### Disclaimer: Using Kenneys assets for the visuals: https://kenney.nl/assets

 ## Section one: Preparing
 #### Create a simple map
 - [X] Create a grid